War of the Buttons (1994 film): Background

 The film's story is based on the novel La Guerre des boutons, written by Louis Pergaud and published in 1912.
 Pergaud's popular book has been reprinted more than 30 times.
 It has been adapted as film for the first time in the French productions La Guerre des gosses (1936) (fr) and La Guerre des boutons (War of the Buttons, 1962), the latter a black and white film directed by Yves Robert.

 The Irish screenplay was written by Colin Welland and the movie was directed by John Roberts.
 The producer David Puttnam and Welland had worked earlier on the Academy Award-winning Chariots of Fire.
 This was their second film together.
-The movie starred a young Alan Maguire, the actor from Corofin, Co.
-Clare.
+The movie starred a young Alan Maguire, the actor from Corofin, County Clare.

 During the same week in September 2011, two new French film adaptations of the novel were released: War of the Buttons, directed by Yann Samuell, set in the 1950s with the Algerian War as backdrop, and War of the Buttons, directed by Christophe Barratier and set during World War II in Occupied France.